-In the hybrid environment where both Exchange on-premises and Exchange Online exist together, the migration is conducted through a migration endpoint.
+In the hybrid environment where both Exchange on-premises and Exchange Online exist together, the migration is conducted through a migration endpoint when performed using the manual Office 365 or Exchange Server migration using the Exchange Admin Center interface.
 The endpoints are the connectors that join both the platforms to migrate mailboxes from one deployment to another.
+Administrators have control over selecting the maximum limit of mailboxes in the batch migration from source to destination account via settings of Max.
+Concurrent Migrations under the Migration endpoint and that process we are going to learn here.

 Migration of mailboxes from an on-premises Exchange Server to Office 365 using the hybrid configuration involves the steps: